monde-sistemas/xml_data_extractor/README.md

 Can only be used with **array_of**.

-Has a similar behavior like Ruby **uniq** method on arrays, do you provide a path to the `uniq_by` tag and then we will keep only on the array_of the paths that have a diferrent values in the path provided on the tag `uniq_by`, if the value of the path provided in the tag `uniq_by` is equal in more than one path, we will keep the first path and the remaining paths will be ignored.
-This functionality is useful when some node in the XML is duplicated and it is only necessary to obtain the info from one of the nodes.
+This functionality is useful when some XML nodes are duplicated and you want to extract data from the first occurrence only.
+It has a behavior similar to Ruby **uniq** method on arrays.
+For each path generated from `array_of`, the value fetched using `uniq_by` will be checked against the generated collection and the path will be discarded if the value already exists.

 ```yml
 schemas: